 What is Conservative Mennonite Conference?

 - Conservative Mennonite Conference (CMC) is a Christian fellowship of more than 100 evangelical Anabaptist churches in North America.
-Churches are located in 21 states, one province, and Mexico.
-The conference also is fraternally related to church groups which grew from conference-related ministries in Costa Rica, Ecuador, Germany, Haiti, Kenya, and Nicaragua.
+Churches are located in 23 states.
+The conference also is fraternally related to church groups which grew from conference-related ministries in Costa Rica, Cuba, Ecuador, Germany, Haiti, India, Kenya, and Nicaragua.

 How did the conference begin?